FPGAwars/apio/docs/installing-apio.md

 3. Double-click on the installer file and follow the instructions.

-4. Run the following command in a **new command window** to test your installation:
+4. In a **new shell window**, run the following command to test your installation:

         apio